 Some people aren't into newsletters.
 That's ok.
 When you're an international person of mystery, living the digital nomad lifestyle, sometimes you just want to find the features for yourself.

 We've got you.
 Check out our new changelog.
 To the changelog!

 If the changelog doesn't give you hope for the future, perhaps a sneak peak behind the curtain will?
 We've also published a roadmap.
-Not all of the upcoming features are listed, because, well, we like to have a few surprises for you down the road, but the ones most people care about and request the most often can be found here.
+Not all of the upcoming features are listed, because, well, we like to have a few surprises for you down the road, but the ones most people care about and request the most often can be found on our roadmap.